daniel-le97/next-pocket/client/features.md

 switching between channels fast creates a delay bug when theres no AppState.messages don't show the loading bar, instead show a message

+edit channels on click needs to be put it into its own little box to handle double on click functionality happening